GST Taxpayer Category in India

 5. Input Service Distributor

-An Input Service Distributor is a body which receives input service invoices and passes a credit of GST to its various branches.
-This distribution is only for the services, not for goods.
+An Input Service Distributor is a body that receives input service invoices and passes a credit of GST to its various branches.
+This distribution applies only to services, not to goods.
 ISDs have to file a monthly return called GSTR-6.
-This scheme is mostly used by organizations that have centralised procurement of services at their circle officer headquarters.
+This scheme is mostly used by organisations that have centralised procurement of services at their circle officer headquarters.

 6. E-commerce Operators